openedx-unsupported/edx-analytics-dashboard/docs/en_us/shared/preface.rst

 ***********************

 The `edX Partner Portal`_ is the destination for partners to learn, connect, and collaborate with one another.
-Partners can explore rich resources and share success stories and best practices while staying up-to-date with important news and updates.
+Users from edX partner institutions can explore rich resources and share success stories and best practices while staying up-to-date with important news and updates.

 To use the edX Partner Portal, you must register and request verification as an edX partner.
-If you are an edX partner and have not used the edX Partner Portal, follow these steps.
+If you are an edX partner and have not used the edX Partner Portal yet, follow these steps.

 #.
 Visit `partners.edx.org`_, and select **Create New Account**.
 #.
 Select **Request Partner Access**, then fill in your personal details.